 If you’re unfamiliar with affiliate marketing, it’s a way to earn money by promoting other people’s products.
 You can create a blog or website and then add links to the products you’re promoting.
 You earn a commission when someone clicks on one of your links and makes a purchase.

 There are many reasons why affiliate marketing is a great way to make money online.
 In this blog post, we’re going to explore some of the best reasons to get involved in affiliate marketing.
 So, if you’ve been thinking about trying it out, this article is for you!

-You don’t have to worry about stocking products or shipping as an affiliate marketer.
+As an affiliate marketer, you don’t have to worry about stocking products or shipping.
 That’s all taken care of by the product owner.
 You promote the products on your website or blog and earn a commission on every sale you generate.
 Without physical products, your overhead costs are very low, and you don’t have to spend time or money on shipping.

 My daughter has a business where she hosts auctions on an app.
 While she can make thousands of dollars in a matter of hours, she has to spend the next day packaging and shipping the products.
 That certainly reduces the dollar per hour earned.